jundalisay/spblist/content/en/research/mohammad/quran/sura-018a.md

 who created you from dust, then from a sperm-drop, then evolved you into a man?

-38. But as for me, He is Allah, my Lord, and I never associate with my Lord anyone.
+38. But as for me, He is Enki, my Lord, and I never associate with my Lord anyone.
-39. When you entered your garden, why did you not say, “As Allah wills; there is no power except through Allah”?
+39. When you entered your garden, why did you not say, “As Enki wills; there is no power except through Enki”?
 Although you see me inferior to you in wealth and children.

 40. Perhaps my Lord will give me something better than your garden, and release upon it thunderbolts from the sky, so it becomes bar-